Annual Review 2023-24

 Written terms of appointment

-Written agreements set out the terms of each appointment of our Directors and senior executives.
+Written agreements set out the terms of appointment for our Directors and senior executives.

 Direct accountability of Company Secretary to the Board for correct Board operation